prathamesh66/Button_Project/README.md

 *Modern Button

 This project showcases a stylish, animated button created using HTML and CSS.
 The button features a hover effect that reveals a dark overlay, enhancing its interactivity and visual appeal.
-It's a great addition to any web application or landing page.
+It's a great addition to any web application or landing page..

 *Features